 - Agreement – Mediation normally results in an agreement, after the parties have developed solutions.
 All parties must freely agree to the terms of the agreement.

 Initiatives to prevent and deal with workplace violence have evolved over the last few years.
-There are provisions in the Canada Labour Code which apply to organizations under federal jurisdiction.
-But provinces also have adopted similar legislation.
+There are new provisions in the Canada Labour Code (Bill C65) which apply to organizations under federal jurisdiction.
+Provinces also have adopted similar legislation.

 Employers are now expected to promote the concept of violence free workplaces, recognizing potential issues and dealing with problems which arise.

 Under the Canada Labour Code, the federal government, Crown Corporations and federally regulated industries are expected to develop provisions to prevent harassment and violence including: